 To follow the first rule, ask yourself what your audience is interested in and what kind of information they are looking for.
 Be helpful by answering their most pressing questions and show you care about them.

+The best way to approach it?
+Always ask yourself if what you are posting is providing your audience with value.
 Because they’ll only follow you if they enjoy your content and nothing is more off-putting than someone constantly trying to sell you stuff.

 Types of social media content